A-08884

 Plain Language

-Developers and deployers must provide clear notice to all employees working on high-risk AI systems of their rights under the article, including the right of contractor and subcontractor employees to use the developer's internal anonymous disclosure process.
-Two safe-harbor methods create a presumption of compliance: (a) continuously posting workplace notices, onboarding new employees with equivalent notice, and periodically notifying remote workers; or (b) providing written notice at least annually to all employees with documented receipt and acknowledgment.
+Developers and deployers must provide clear notice to all employees working on high-risk AI systems of their rights and responsibilities under Article 8-A, including the right of contractor and subcontractor employees to use the developer's internal disclosure process.
+A presumption of compliance attaches if the entity either (a) continuously posts the notice in all workplaces, provides it to new employees, and periodically distributes it to remote workers, or (b) provides written notice annually and obtains acknowledgment from all employees.

 Statutory Text